 - 3 ounces pomegranate juice

-- Get out two small plate and put a shallow layer of water in one and a big spoonful of sugar in the other.
-Flip your glass over and dip the rim into the water, then into the sugar so that the sugar sticks to the rim of the glass.
+- Get out two small plates and put a shallow layer of water in one and a spoonful of sugar and a pinch of salt in the other.
+Flip your glass over and dip the rim into the water, then into the sugar and salt so it sticks to the rim of the glass.

 - Add ice to a cocktail shaker or a larger glass.
 Pour all the remaining ingredients over the ice and shake or stir.
-Pour the cocktail into your sugar rimmed glass.
-Make one for your friends because it’s a party.
+Pour the cocktail into your sugar and salt rimmed glass.

 - If you prefer a sweeter cocktail, choose a sweetened pomegranate juice blend rather than an unsweetened pure pomegranate juice.